slsdetectorgroup/slsDetectorPackage/docs/src/firmware.rst

 ^^^^^^^^
 #.
 Tftp must be already installed on your pc to use the bcp script.

 #.
 Copy new servers to the board.
-See :ref:`how to upgrade detector servers<Detector Server Upgrade>` for more detals.
+See :ref:`how to upgrade detector servers<Detector Server Upgrade>` for more details.
 A reboot should have started the new linked servers automatically.
 For Eiger, do not reboot yet as we need to program the firmware via bit files.

     * This step is crucial when registers between firmwares change.
 Failure to do so will result in linux on boards to crash and boards can't be pinged anymore.